 Support Team Members

-The MDE-LIO Support Team includes experienced TVIs, TCVIs, and COMS throughout Michigan.
-MDE-LIO has thoroughly vetted each member based on a specific set of criteria to ensure quality support.
+The MDE-LIO Support Team includes experienced TVIs, TCVIs, and COMS in Michigan.
+MDE-LIO has vetted each member based on a specific set of criteria to ensure quality support.

 Lynn Pensari, Ed.S., VI Project Consultant